 For information on the Supervisory Board’s outside activities, see the link below.

 Kunstmuseum Den Haag subscribes to the Cultural Government Code.
 The museum operates on the Supervisory Board model.
 Its expert, highly committed Supervisory Board has a retirement schedule.
 The Board met four times in 2018 and five times in 2019.
-The museum has a managing director and a commercial director, and can rely on a management team and executive secretary for support on policy and strategy.
+The museum has a managing director and a commercial director, and can rely on a management team.
 The gross salaries of the directors and senior management fall below the standardised rate in the Top Incomes (Standardisation) Act (Wet normering topinkomens).
 The outside activities of the directors and senior management do not conflict with the interests of the organisation or of the public.

 Kunstmuseum Den Haag wants everyone – visitors, artists, staff and partners – to feel welcome at the museum.
 The museum therefore has a policy on diversity and inclusion.
 Although we regard all aspects of diversity as important, we have a particular focus on cultural diversity.
 This particular dimension requires extra attention in The Hague, the city that is our home and the context in which we operate.
-In order to become more inclusive, we have drawn up a policy on diversity and inclusion, including an implementation agenda, based on the revised Cultural Diversity Code.
+We strive to work on diversity according to the revised Cultural Diversity Code.
 For instance, the museum makes active efforts to show and acquire the work of female artists and artists from the immigrant community.
 In 2021-2024 we will be focusing in particular on makers from the Islamic world, in connection with our existing collection of Islamic art.
 In 2009 we launched the Stad naar het Museum project (whereby residents of different neighbourhoods are invited to visit the museum for free and participate in special activities), which the Ministry of Education, Culture and Science has designated a best practice in the application of the Cultural Diversity Code.
 The marketing department aims to work with as many different suppliers as possible, which enhances the diversity and creativity of the museum.
 In recruiting and selecting staff, we apply the Rooney Rule.
 More details on our diversity and inclusion policy can be found in our multi-year plan for 2021-2024, which can be downloaded at the bottom of the page.
-If you have any questions, please contact Anne de Haij (executive secretary) at email@example.com.

 Kunstmuseum Den Haag endorses the Fair Practice Code.
 Our staff and interns receive fair pay, in accordance with the museum sector’s collective labour agreement.
 We remunerate the artists with whom we collaborate on the basis of the guidelines pertaining to artists’ fees.
 Artists may, in consultation, opt either for remuneration under the guidelines, or for some other form of remuneration, if they so desire.
 Our freelancers are also paid the going market rate.
 We respect copyright and take great care when publishing photographs of artworks and captions.
 We work with Pictoright NL on matters relating to copyright.
 The museum also makes every effort to ensure its staff have a pleasant working environment.
 We make constant efforts to ensure our staff remain employable and that we have an inclusive workplace.
 They also have access to an external confidential counsellor and an occupational health specialist.